What if ... what if ... what if ...

 Since she wasn’t running the marathon herself, she’d already been worrying for days about being on her own for a couple of hours during the time that he would be running without her.

 What if she got lost in this city?
 What if he wouldn’t be able to find her again?
 What if she would lose it?
 What if, what if …

 Moment of oneness

 The moment she had to let go of his hand and turn around to make her loooong way through the crowd of supporters, suddenly it felt as if she was being lifted from the ground and she felt total peace.

 She hadn’t been drinking alcohol, using drugs, nothing.
 She was pure sober and felt like …. actually there were no words to describe how she felt.
 The best possible but limited description is that she had a feeling of oneness with all people and trees around.
 What!?
 Why had nobody ever told her about this possibility?
 No heavy weight feelings, just an incredible feeling of love and calmness.
 No human love, but some sort of unconditional connectedness …

 Life changing experience

 After some seconds, she guesses, she got back to ‘reality’ and started looking around.
 Everything seemed to be ‘back to normal’ again.
 When she started walking, the crowd seemed to open up for her when a young woman walked straight at her.
-This woman asked her to help her find the finish line of the race since she wanted to support her sister who was running this marathon to support the leukaemia and lymphoma society.
-Susan felt some sort of feeling of courage taking over her and decided to overcome her fears and to take this woman by her side.
+This woman asked her to help her find the finish line of the race since she wanted to support her sister who was running this marathon.
+Susan felt some sort of feeling of courage taking over her and decided to overcome her fears and to take this stranger by her side.
 They ended up sightseeing Rome together and she had the time of her life!
 Still she felt fear but she didn’t give in.
 In the end they even had to hurry not to be late for supporting their loved ones at the finish line!